irfanhakim-as/orked/README.md

 ## Helper scripts

-These helper scripts are not necessarily required for installing and setting up the Kubernetes cluster, but may be helpful in certain situations.
+These helper scripts are not necessarily required for installing and setting up the Kubernetes cluster, but may be helpful in certain situations such as helping you meet Orked's [prerequisites](#prerequisites).
 Use them as you see fit.

 ### Update connection